inokawa/virtua/README.md

 - ✅ - Built-in supported
 - 🟠 - Supported but partial, limited or requires some user custom code
 - ❌ - Not officially supported

+### Benchmarks

+WIP

+Basically by design, this library uses children instead of render prop like other virtual scrollers.
+It reduces rerender during scrolling with [caching element instances](https://github.com/facebook/react/issues/8669#issuecomment-270032204).
+However it may make component's mount slower if you display million items.

 ## Contribute